josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🕸️_attribution_is_not_a_light_switch.md

 Confidence should rise where new evidence shows:

 - matching infrastructure across several incidents;
 - operator overlap with previously attributed campaigns;
 - financial or communications links;
+- payment timing tied to a target, access, dataset, effect, or publication decision;
+- procurement records linking a requirement to a commissioner or intermediary;
 - official findings;
 - recovered tasking;
 - technical artefacts difficult to imitate;
 - consistent victimology;
 - common control infrastructure;
 - law-enforcement seizure of operator infrastructure;
 - or independent corroboration from several competent sources.

+The evidence must still be matched to the proposition it proves.

+Financial evidence may establish demand, relationship, timing, or acquisition.

+It does not automatically establish operational control, knowledge of method, or responsibility for every downstream act.

 Confidence should fall where:

 - the source withdraws the claim;
 - technical indicators are shown to be generic;
 - the alleged actor exaggerates impact;
 - the incident is traced to ordinary criminal activity;
 - timestamps or infrastructure do not match;
 - several unrelated operators are found exploiting the same vulnerability;
 - or rival explanations fit better.

 The timeline should be able to move in both directions.